alarrabee/100-days/log.md

 ### Day 12: September 5th, 2024
 **Today's Progress:** I read some advice and got some tips for my portfolio and with that I mapped out a wireframe.

+### Day 13: September 10th, 2024
+**Today's Progress:** Did some minor work on the DEV Challenge.
+Set up basic CSS starter code.
+Some progress is better than no progress!